davidbenge/a2b-brand/README.md

 ### Agency Event Routing

 The `agency-event-handler` serves as a central router for agency events.
 It receives events from agencies and routes them to the appropriate internal handlers based on the event type.

+#### Workspace Validation

+The agency event handler includes workspace validation to ensure environment isolation:
+- **Validation Logic**: Compares `params.data.app_runtime_info.workspace` with the workspace parsed from `APPLICATION_RUNTIME_INFO`
+- **Security**: Prevents events from different workspaces (dev, stage, prod) from being processed by the wrong environment
+- **Error Handling**: Returns 400 error with clear message when workspace mismatch is detected

 ### How Event Routing Works